homurachan/SIRM_RELION/README.md

 The first one is "Do SIRM correction".
 If set to True, SIRM will be triggered during auto-refine.

 Th second one is "Do MWTCF".
 If set to True, instead of using the whole Fourier space ( < resolution) to calculate FSC, the directions where the number of particles filled in are less than a given threshold will be discarded.
 This option improves the reported resolution and helps converge a refine.
 You may think this also enhance model-bias.
 It is.
-Nevertheless, when considering perferred-orientation, the resolution between directions where many particles are filled and others where only very few particles are filled is very diversed.
+Nevertheless, when considering preferred-orientation, the resolution between directions where many particles are filled and others where only very few particles are filled is very diverged.
 The FSC we computed would be smaller than its true value in good directions, thus hindering accurate estimation of SNR in good directions.

 Let's see all options in detail.

 ![alt text](https://github.com/homurachan/SIRM_RELION/blob/main/Pictures/Pic2.png?raw=true)

+The "Threshold of the SIRM SNR weight" should be set by trial-and-error.
+In our tests, 0.5 ~ 1.0 is a good beginning.
+To more accurately set this value, you can check the "debug_fsc_snr_weight.mrc" generated on the root directory of current RELION project (Where you can find directory naming Extract, Class3D, Refine...).
+Use software like UCSF Chimera to open it and adjust the level of map.
+If the blank area is a good representation of missed-orientations, you can use that.

+The "Histogram threshold" should be used carefully.
+In most of our tests, simply using the default value 0.0 (Equivalent to Non-negativity or Shrinkwarp) is good enough.
+Using a histogram to determine the real space boundary is more stable than using a fixed value.

+The "Iteration of SIRM" has a default value of 40.
+In early stage of refine where the resolution is low, it's a waste of time to run too many iterations.
+Higher value is only beneficial at the last two or three rounds.

+The "Real space mask" should only be provided at the last couples of rounds.
+Otherwise it would bring significant model-bias to maps.

+The "MWTCF value" should never be larger than 2.0 (unless something strange happens).
+In our tests, 0.1 ~ 0.2 is good enough to converge ribosome datasets.
+In HA datasets, we used 0.5 ~ 1.0.